 Note: The Program Review Committee will research the required enrollment data and provide it to program faculty members for their review and analysis for this report.

-Comment on semester-by-semester enrollments, explaining increases, declines, or erratic fluctuations in enrollment.
+Comment on semester-by-semester enrollments, providing explanation of increases, declines or erratic fluctuations in enrollment.
 Be sure to comment on enrollment trends based on modality as well.